Stockton-attributed money boxes and other hand-painted wares

 Below, an example with applied dogs and a relief with children embracing.
 Read more about these applied relief figures on Myrna Schkolne's fabulous website.

-John D Griffin's book 'The Yorkshire Potteries' lists a similar money box as 'Pattern No 86 "Rosette".'
-That money box has a printed mark to the base with the pattern name above 'W.S. & Co'.
+That money box has a printed mark to the base with 'Pattern No 86 "Rosette", the pattern name, above 'W.S. & Co'.

 George Skinner & Co, The Stafford Pottery, South Stockton (Thornaby), 1855–?